qivaijar/ADK-RAG-Chatbot/README.md

 2. Access the Gradio interface via the URL provided by the ui service.

-3. To upload a file: Send a command/query to initiate the upload, then select your file by clicking the Additional Inputs box below the main text input.
+3. To upload a file: Send a message (could be an empty message) after selecting documents using the "Additional input" field, below the text-box.

-4. Perform all other actions (document management, source listing, RAG updates, or question answering) by sending a clear natural language query (e.g., "delete document X" or "update the RAG knowledge base to the newest version!").
+4. Example Commands You Can Send (Based on Agent Tools)

+- **List bucket's documents** – List all documents inside the bucket.
+- **Delete document** – Delete the *vpost term & condition* document from the bucket.
+- **Update RAG knowledge base** – Update the RAG knowledge base to the latest version.
+- **List RAG knowledge sources** – List all knowledge sources used to construct the RAG knowledge base.
+- **Generate RAG answer** – Example: *What would be the reasons my vpost payment was unsuccessful?*

 ---